 Fungal Ecology publishes investigations into all aspects of fungal ecology, including the following (not exclusive) population dynamics; adaptation; evolution; role in ecosystem functioning, nutrient cycling, decomposition, carbon allocation; ecophysiology; intra- and inter-specific mycelial interactions, fungus-plant (pathogens, mycorrhizas, lichens, endophytes), fungus-invertebrate and fungus-microbe interaction; genomics and (evolutionary) genetics; conservation and biodiversity; remote sensing; bioremediation and biodegradation; quantitative and computational aspects - modelling, indicators, complexity, informatics.
 The usual prerequisites for publication will be originality, clarity, and significance as relevant to a better understanding of the ecology of fungi.

 There are no submission fees or page charges.
 Submission to this journal proceeds totally online.
 Use the following guidelines to prepare your article.
-Via the homepage of this journal http://www.elsevier.com/journals you will be guided stepwise through the creation and uploading of the various files.
+Via the homepage of this journal https://www.elsevier.com/journals you will be guided stepwise through the creation and uploading of the various files.
 The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail and via the author's homepage, removing the need for a hard-copy paper trail.

 Short Reviews and Commentaries: Fungal Ecology review articles (about 3500 words) and commentaries are usually solicited by the Senior Editor or Editorial Board members.
 However, suggestions and proposals will be considered.
 There is no rigid format for reviews, but they should include an Abstract, an Introduction setting the background to the article, and should finish with a Conclusion section, which mentions future directions.

 Authorities for species are not necessary.
 It is important to differentiate between genes and proteins.
 Therefore, all gene names and loci should be typed in italics.
 Most recommendations of the Council of Biology Editors should be followed; consult the CBE Style Manual, 6th ed.
 (Council of Biology Editors, 9650 Rockville Pike, Bethesda, MD 20814).
 Nonstandard abbreviations should be defined at their initial appearance.